TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-28-keep-cognitive-complexity-low-with-phpstan.md

 <br>

-## 2 Steps to Keep Cognitive Complexity Low
+## 2 Ares where Cognitive Complexity Rocks

 This package turned out to be very helpful in 2 phases: